GameServerManagers/LinuxGSM-Docs/Usage.md

 ## Logs

-Script (LGSM) and game console logs are available.
+LinuxGSM and game console logs are available.
 They can help you checking for your server's health and diagnosing issues.

 Logs location: `/home/username/log/`